Xilinx/Embedded-Reference-Platforms-User-Guide/known-issues-limitations.md

   **Solution:** The message is benign and can be ignored

-* When running the sdxstereo plugin, upon termination, you may sometimes see the message `ERROR: application has performed illegal memory access and is being terminated`.

-  **Solution:** This error comes from the sdxstereo plugin, and will be corrected in a future release.

-* When attempting to terminate the sdx--- plugins, you may sometimes experience a hang of the linux OS.
-No message appears and you do not come back to the linux prompt.

-  **Solution:** This error comes from the sdx--- plugins, and will be corrected in a future release.

 ## 9.2 Limitations

 * Do not connect a DisplayPort cable and HDMI Tx at the same time.